burcakotlu/GLANET/docs/source/tutorial.rst

 Note that with this command 8GM of memory is allocated for GLANET.jar.
 Depending on the number of intervals in the sets and number of samplings you want to achieve you may need to increase the memory accordingly.

-In order to run GLANET.jar through command line arguments in addition to the memory allocation parameter above, you must provide other arguments which are explained below.
+In order to run GLANET.jar through command line arguments, in addition to the memory allocation parameter above, you must provide other arguments which are explained below.

 Throughout the guide, we will use *~path/to/GLANET.jar* to indicate your absolute path to **GLANET.jar** and *~path/to/GLANET Folder/* to indicate your absolute path to **GLANET Folder**.